name Eal comes from when the family resided on an island. The surname Eal is derived from the Old French word isle,

 Early Notables of the Eal family (pre 1700)

 Notables of the family at this time include Sir John Eyles, Lord Mayor of London; John Eyles (died 1703), of Great St. Helens, London and Southbroom, near Devizes, Wiltshire

 , an English politician, Member of the Parliament for Devizes in 1679; Sir Francis Eyles, 1st Baronet

-(died 1716), Governor of the Bank...
-Another 104 words (7 lines of text) are included under the topic Early Eal Notables in all our PDF Extended History products and printed products wherever possible.
+, a British financier.
+He served as a director of the Bank of...
+Another 77 words (6 lines of text) are included under the topic Early Eal Notables in all our PDF Extended History products and printed products wherever possible.